pagioro/first-project/README.md

     - I tested that this page works in different browsers: Chrome, Firefox, Safari.
     - The navigation, header, services, about us, sign up and contact text are all readable and easy to understand.
     - I have confirmed that the form works with require entries in every field ans submit buttom works.

+    # Unfixed Bugs

+    ## Navigation bar

+    - The navigation bar for mobile devices is not perfect.
+In the future, after acquiring better abilities, I will make these changes.

+    # Fixed Bugs

+    - With the use of float, the site was broken and, after using flexbox, the website got better.